lbl-srg/obc/specification/source/glossary.rst

      is available at https://github.com/lbl-srg/modelica-json.

    Control Description Language
-     The Control Description Language (CDL) is the language that is used to express control sequences and requirements.
+     The Control Description Language (CDL) is a declarative object-oriented language that can be used to express control sequences.
-     It is a declarative language based on a subset of the Modelica language and specified in :numref:`sec_cdl`.
+     CDL is a subset of the Modelica Language standard and specified in :numref:`sec_cdl`.

    Controls Design Tool
      The Controls Design Tool is a software that can be used to